ArslanKamchybekov/wildhacks/README.md

   - Next.js, Tailwind CSS, ShadCn, Three.js for a fast, modern, and engaging UI.
 - **Backend & Authentication**:
   - MongoDB & Auth0 for a secure backend and user management.
-- **Real-Money Integration**:
-  - Stripe to handle real-money bets on your goals.
 - **Browser Monitoring**:
   - Chrome Extension API to track your activity in real time.
 - **Computer Vision**: